How to Report a Traumatic Birth Experience

 After the CBC National coverage it has become clear to ASAC that the SOGC is not aware of the abuse we have heard stories of through our publication of Birth Issues and during the recent media campaigns #mybabymybirth and #MistreatedInChildbirth.

-In addition to sending the SOGC your personal birth story, you may want to consider sending them a copy of our most recent edition of Birth Issues – Maternal mental health: Birth trauma and loss, on stands December 4, 2017.
+In addition to sending the SOGC your personal birth story, you may want to consider sending them a copy of Birth Issues – Maternal mental health: Birth trauma and loss, on stands December 4, 2017.
 You could highlight the areas that stand out as mistreatment to you, or alternately send in your own birth stories published in past copies of Birth Issues with your story marked and highlighted.

 ASAC is committed to change.
-ASAC encourages any woman who experienced abuse, or mistreatment during their birth to contact Jennifer Blake, CEO of SOGC:
+ASAC encourages anyone who experienced abuse, or mistreatment during their birth to contact Jennifer Blake, CEO of SOGC:

 Jennifer Blake CEO